-This post- Katie Tote Crochet Pattern- contains affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
+This post- Crochet Tote Bag Pattern- Katie Tote- contains affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
 Thank you for your continued support!

 You may also want to grab some small to medium sized wooden beads to add to the drawstring on the tote.
+You should be able to find these at any craft store.
 I think this adds a nice touch to the bag, but it is optional.

 This pattern is rated Easy on the pattern difficulty scale.